Seafish levy review | Seafish

 Non-levy species

 There was strong support to include other species in the levy.
-However, salmon, trout and other freshwater species are out of scope of the review because they are explicitly excluded under the Fisheries Act 1981.
+However, salmon, trout and other freshwater species were out of scope of the review because they are explicitly excluded under the Fisheries Act 1981.

 Salmon, trout and other freshwater species will remain non-eligible for levy.